March 22 (film): Production

-Kodlu Ramkrishna's Very own dream script "March 22" which he was planning to do a movie from long back.
-He went to Harish Sherigar and narrated the story, who agreed to produce after hearing the detailed script.
+"March 22" was Kodlu Ramkrishna's very own dream script which he had been planning to do for a long time.
+He went to Harish Sherigar and narrated the story who agreed to produce after hearing the detailed script.
 Harish Sherigar corroborated this by saying that the faith he had in Kodlu Ramkrishna, the story and script of the film, and the opportunity of starting his own production company inspired him to produce March 22 Film.
-After so many preparations the film is launched on 7 November at an 800-year-old heritage residential building located on the outskirts of Belagavi.
+After so many preparations, the film was launched on 7 November at an 800-year-old heritage residential building located on the outskirts of Belagavi.